 All There in the Manual: Many details about certain characters (such as Dark Nebula from Squeak Squad and Gooey being the same kind of creature as Dark Matter) were revealed in the Japanese version of the 20th anniversary booklet that came with Kirby's Dream Collection.
 Naturally, the American version of the booklet omitted most of this info (and much of the artwork included in the Japanese version).

 Averted beginning with Kirby Super Star Ultra.
 Changes in Nintendo of America's marketing division staff might have had something to do with it... although Return to Dream Land is also a return to form.

-Hero Antagonist: occasionally in games what Meta Knight does isn't villainous at all and is merely mistaken by Kirby as such due to poor communication between them and Kirby's misinterpreting of the situation.
-In Kirby And The Amazing Mirror; he comes across as a straight-up hero who went to save the Mirror World until Dark Mind trapped him, with Kirby (who ended up split into four parts by Meta Knight's Evil Twin), and later in the game the Kirbys fight Dark Meta Knight disguised as the real thing, with the real one pointing his sword toward Dark Meta Knight to destroy any doubt that it wasn't really him after the Kirbys appear to be fighting Meta Knight in the eighth section of the game but tips off the fact that he's really Dark Meta Knight after he forgets to imitate Meta Knight's trait of throwing his opponents a sword to fight fairly.
+Hero Antagonist: Occasionally in games, what Meta Knight does isn't villainous at all and is merely mistaken by Kirby as such due to poor communication between them and Kirby's misinterpreting of the situation (Kirby Squeak Squad being a hilariously good example).
+In Kirby and The Amazing Mirror, he comes across as a straight-up hero who went to save the Mirror World until Dark Mind trapped him, with Kirby (who ended up split into four parts by Meta Knight's Evil Twin) coming after him.
+Later in the game, the Kirbys fight Dark Meta Knight disguised as the real thing, with the real one pointing his sword toward Dark Meta Knight to destroy any doubt that it wasn't really him after the Kirbys appear to be fighting Meta Knight in the eighth section of the game, but tips off the fact that he's really Dark Meta Knight after he forgets to imitate Meta Knight's trait of throwing his opponents a sword to fight fairly.